by Tammera J. Karr, PhD. BCHN. BCIH

 What to do if ferritin is low?
 For starters know, in order for your ferritin levels to read “low”, you biologically have been in an iron deficient state for quite a while.
 When reviewing lab results depending on the lab, you will see ferritin ranges are 12-500ng/mL or 15-400ng/mL.,, That is a huge range and not the best gage of optimum.
 So clinically, here is what I have gleaned.
 The thyroid and adrenal glands works best when ferritin is somewhere between 80-110ng/mL, women will routinely complain of hair loss between 60-40ng/mL, fatigue and lightheadedness between 40-20ng/mL, 20ng/mL and lower can manifest in heart arrhythmias, breathlessness, irritability nerve pain or restless leg to name just a few.
 Note that all of these “symptoms” are within normal range according to the lab tests.

-The very best food source of ferritin (iron) is liver preferably pork.
+The very best food source of ferritin (iron) is liver, preferably pork.
 I know, I know all the objections and can see in my mind the distorted faces from even suggesting liver.
-Keep in mind we in the US are alone in our aversion to organ meat consumption.
+Keep in mind that the U.S. is alone in the aversion to organ meat consumption.
 This cultural fact may account for the growing numbers of individuals low in not only iron but vitamin D and B12.,,,,

 Hem iron is the most bioavailable of the bound forms of iron, and that means flesh foods; lean red meat, lamb, buffalo, wild game, sockeye salmon, tuna, pork and chicken legs; the next best are molasses, sesame seeds pumpkin seeds, pistachios, the herbs dandelion, coco, rice bran, spirulina and cold water kelp., The iron and health promoting minerals zinc and magnesium are tightly bound by phytic acid in all plants rich in these minerals, that is why it is so very hard for the digestive system to extract iron (ferritin) from plants.